legios89/django-docker-bootstrap/README.md

     * https://docs.docker.com/compose/reference/overview/#compose-file

 ## Images
+Every image has a container_shared directory linked as a volume, so if you want to put something inside the container, or you want to get something from inside the containers like a backup file you just need to copy everything to this directory.

 1. base
  * Contains every data(db, files, logs) and connected to every other container as a volume (/data/).
  * If you delete the base container you will lose everything (be cautious)